vindarel/abelujo/README.md

 -   [Bootstrap's CSS](http://getbootstrap.com) and django-bootstrap3

 See the developer documentation: http://dev.abelujo.cc/

-We are currently working at expanding the database (adding deposits, distributors, …).

 We get the data about books with some webscraping (discogs provides an api).